pdellaert/vSphere-Python/README.md

 Collection of Python vSphere scripts

 # multi-clone.py #
-An extension and improvement on the earlier released pysphere-multi-clone.py script using the pyVmomi library of VMware.
-The scripts provide extended capabilities to clone a virtual machine or template to one or more virtual machines in a parallel (threaded) way.
+multi-clone is a Python script which allows you to clone a virtual machine or virtual machine template into multiple new virtual machines in a VMware vSphere environment.

-It allows you to specify the ability to print out the mac address of the main nic, the ip address or both.
-The format will be '[virtual machine name] [mac] [ip]'.

-The same information can be given to a post-process script.
-If no mac and/or ip information is available, it will only get the virtual machine name as argument.
+This script has the following capabilities:
+    * Deploy a specified amount of virtual machines
+    * Deploy in a specified folder
+    * Deploy in a specified resource pool
+    * Print out information of the main network interface (mac and ip, either IPv4 or IPv6)
+    * Run a post-processing script with 3 parameters (virtual machine name, mac and ip)
+    * Print logging to a log file or stdout
+    * Do this in a threaded way

 Check [the multi-clone.py documentation](https://github.com/pdellaert/vSphere-Python/blob/master/docs/multi-clone.md) for more information on the options and capabilities.